kloosterpm/bdsi.utwente.nl/_workshops/bdsi-datathon.md

 endDate: 2021-09-27
 ---

-<a class="button btn-lg btn-primary" href="sign-up">Sign up now!</a>
+<a class="button btn-lg btn-primary" href="https://forms.office.com/r/pM0qCQF5eH">Sign up now!</a>

 ## What is it?

 Over the course of one week, you will compete with other teams of behavioural data scientists to solve a real data science case.
 BDSi staff will organise several seminars and workshops throughout the week to introduce the various steps involved in data science, and coaches will be available to guide you when you run into problems.

-The goal of the Data Science week is to introduce students and staff interested in data science in a fun and cooperative way, and help create a community of data scientists at BMS.
+The goal of the Data Science week is to introduce interested students and staff to data science in a fun and cooperative way, and help create a community of data scientists at BMS.
 After one week, the best teams will be asked to present their solutions, and the winners will be presented with a suitable prize.

 ## Who can join?